The ultimate guide to the best gifts for hikers. Find the perfect gift for any hiking enthusiast.

 These super packable lightweight puffer jackets can fit into your pocket when rolled up, yet provide a decent amount of protection from the cold, rain, and wind.

-This is one of the best gifts for outdoorsy women on the go, who need something to keep them warm but who don't want to pack a bulky jacket.
+This is one of the best hiking gifts for women on the go, who need something to keep them warm but who don't want to pack a bulky jacket.

 Gone are the days of ugly and overly bulkly hiking boots as your only option.